kserve/kserve/docs/OPENSHIFT_GUIDE.md

 ./hack/quick_install.sh
 ```

-This [script](../hack/quick_install.sh) will install Istio, Knative, Cert Manager, and then finally the latest version of KFServing that has been verified on OpenShift.
+This [script](../hack/quick_install.sh) will install Istio, Knative, Cert Manager, and then the latest version of KFServing that has been verified and tested on OpenShift.

 ## Verify KFServing installation